 Investors in People Scotland approached Interface directly, to seek help in finding an academic partner to undertake the research.
 The Interface team worked with them to develop a project brief which then was sent on to a range of universities and research institutions across Scotland.
 Thanks to Interface matchmaking service and having well established access to all world class academic expertise, the team completed a comprehensive search and managed to quickly identify the best academic match from across all disciplines.Read More

 Stuart Speake founded Soltropy Ltd in 2012 to bring to market an innovative solar thermal panel system.
 Interface put the Glasgow-based company in touch with the Energy Academy at Heriot-Watt University and, with support from a £5,000 Scottish Funding Council Innovation Voucher, the academic was able to provide solid data on the overall solar thermal panel system performance, indicating clear ideas where the design could be modified.Read More

-CM2000 received SFC Innovation Voucher and Follow On Innovation Voucher funding, allowing them to work with Edinburgh Napier University to develop their existing technology and gather more data on the needs of vulnerable service users.
-This enabled them to assess the likelihood of the onset of illness which will support health care providers to improve the quality of their service.
-They are now working with the DHI to mine data crossing the boundary between health and social care.Read More
+Delivering the right care at the right time.
+HAS Technology received SFC Innovation Voucher and Follow-On Innovation Voucher funding to develop their ARMED (Advanced Risk Modelling for Early Detection) service, working with Edinburgh Napier University to develop their existing technology and gather more data on the needs of vulnerable service users.
+This enabled ARMED to assess the likelihood of the onset of illness which can support healthcare providers to improve the quality of their service.
+They are now working with the DHI to mine data, crossing the boundary between health and social care.Read More

 What started as a one-off digital project funded by an Innovation Voucher has led to an ongoing relationship between a unique 100-acre contemporary sculpture garden and Edinburgh Napier University.Read More